Aider-AI/aider/docs/ctags.md

 # Improving GPT-4's codebase understanding with ctags

-GPT-4 is extremely useful for "self-contained" coding tasks, like generating new code or modifying a pure function without dependencies.
+GPT-4 is extremely useful for "self-contained" coding tasks, like generating brand new code or modifying a pure function without dependencies.
-But it's difficult to use GPT-4 to modify code with dependencies that are scattered across many files of a codebase.
+But it's difficult to use GPT-4 to modify or extend a complex pre-existing codebase, which has many dependencies between different parts of the system.
-To modify such code, GPT needs to see all of these dependencies.
+To modify such code, GPT needs to understand all of these dependencies.
-And depending on the assigned coding task, it may not be obvious how to even determine which parts of the repo are relevent a priori.
+And depending on the assigned coding task, it may not be obvious how to even determine which parts of the repo are relevent to the task.
-Further, all of this context needs to fit within GPT-4's 8k-token context window.
+Further, assuming we can identify the correct context, it still needs to fit within GPT-4's 8k-token context window.

 To address this issue, `aider` has